-Adobe Premiere Pro is the best video editing software
+1. Adobe Premiere Pro is the very best video editor in 2021

-Lightworks is the best free video editing software for anyone who wants to create professional-quality movies and videos without paying a penny.
-It supports multitrack video and is a non-linear editor, so the quality of your footage won’t be reduced while being processed.
+Lightworks is the best free option for anyone who wants to create professional-quality movies and videos without paying a penny.
+While it still can't be considered a match for a program like Adobe Premiere Elements, it supports multitrack video and is a non-linear editor, so the quality of your footage won’t be reduced while being processed.

 With Lightworks, you’ll find all sorts of high-end features that are normally only available with expensive packages such as Final Cut Pro.
 These include the ability to import and render footage in the background, and to preview video effects in real-time.